WORKOUTS / EMS

 How much does a good EMS suit cost in 2026?

-Expect $1,890 to $2,999 up front for an FDA-cleared system.
+Expect $1,890 to $2,999 up front for a system with a real clearance behind it.
 Katalyst adds a mandatory membership of roughly $40 a month, while Visionbody and SQAI charge nothing after purchase.
 Suits under $500 are almost always uncleared imports, so treat them as experiments rather than training equipment.

 More from our EMS hub